harel-coffee/CLIM-auto/MetabDeletionNNMF/README.md

 W matrix: N x k matrix of (molecular) feature scores for each cluster, where N is the total number of molecular features

 H matrix: k x P matrix of sample loadings, where P is the number of samples/patients/tumors.

+Cluster_AvgCNA_all: Average of CNA of all samples within each cluster (defined by max H) for each cytoband.